-The Iron Ranger Challenge is back for its 6th consecutive year!
-Over the last 6 years, we’ve had over 1,500 folks hike, bike, swim, or paddle 100 miles on Arkansas public lands.
+The Iron Ranger Challenge is back for its 7th consecutive year!
+Over the last 7 years, more than 1,600 folks have hiked, biked, swam, or paddled 100 miles on Arkansas public lands.
 We’re so proud of all that you’ve explored and hope that you’ll join us again for another adventurous year.

 You are free to keep track of your miles however you best see fit.
 You can use a a fitness app, your watch data, paper, or an excel sheet.
 Once you complete your 100 miles, please email your completed form(s) to firstname.lastname@example.org or send them in the mail to:

 Hot Springs National Park